 In various posthumous documentaries about Cook’s life, Dudley Moore (who died 7 years after Cook, in 2002) commented of several of their film roles together – he was probably thinking of ‘The Wrong Box’ and ‘Monte Carlo or Bust!’ – that Cook loved delivering his own lines but he wasn’t really an actor.

 There was a sense in which, just as Peter Cook lost his looks, he lost his ability to broaden his repertoire as he got older.
 While Dudley More wasn’t a great actor he was a compelling and always-agreeable screen presence, even when he got a bit preachy and over-serious after the success of ’10’, with ‘Six Weeks’.
 Plus, Moore was a great musician and really great composer.
-Cook owned the Eye and could make up funny things on the spot which were side-splittingly funny and often jaw-dropping in their studied cruelty as well.
+Cook owned the Eye and could make things up on the spot which were side-splittingly funny and often jaw-dropping in their studied cruelty as well.
 (In the sweartastic ‘Derek and Clive Get the Horn’, taunting Dudley about his mother spouting water like a whale.
 Moore’s mother had died not long before they recorded the album in New York.)
 He was a personality and a comic, but was Cook really an actor, let alone a movie star, as Dudley was?

 Moore said on one occasion:

 ‘I remember being moved to tears when Peter said: “I know I was funny but I know I won’t improve, I won’t get any better”.
 I was lucky to be around when he was at his peak.
 Verbally he was the most witty man that I have ever come across and strangely inventive’.

 It’s a tidy way of book-ending a career that was a bit like that of Peter Sellars (“comedic Mozart, nightmare of a man”) without a ‘Being There’ to act as a monument to his troubled genius.
 (Peter Cook is in several films which, like ‘Being There’, no one bothers to watch anymore.
 These include ‘Yellow Beard’ and ‘The Adventures of Barry McKenzie’).